 2020 Olympic and Paralympic Games in Tokyo.
 Dry-type mist made by mixing fine particles of water and air to minimize the sense of wetness as well as air curtains that will create dome-shaped cool spaces under shades are designed to provide relief from the summer heat in open spaces.
 These systems are expected to reduce heat stroke and other adverse effects on everyday life caused by global warming.

-Coastal tsunami monitoring system in Higashi Matsushima City in Miyagi Prefecture (An example of a coastal monitoring system)
+▶ Coastal tsunami monitoring system in Higashi Matsushima City in Miyagi Prefecture (An example of a coastal monitoring system) (Japanese)

-http://panasonic.net/es/solution-works/higashimatsushima/
+http://www2.panasonic.biz/es/solution/works/higashimatsushima.html